Skip to main content

 Renewal fees

 The renewal fee for New York RNs is $73.
-This fee must be paid at the time of submitting your renewal application online.
-Make sure to keep a record of your payment confirmation for your records.
+This fee must be paid at the time of submitting your renewal application.
+It’s recommended to keep a record of your payment confirmation for reference.

 Late renewal and reinstatement